MrCrazy8/Prepare/README.md

 - python3 prepare.py

 # Warning
-Before using this script be sure your source list work as well!
+- Before using this script be sure your source list work as well!
-Some of tools maybe need to configuration after downloading, You can config them by reading README.md files of them.
+- Some of the tools maybe need to the configuration after downloading, You can config them by reading README.md files of them.

 # Issues
 If you see every issue, bug or error report it, Please.